Jessie (Joshua Kadison song)

-"Jessie" is a song by American singer-songwriter Joshua Kadison, released in May 1993 as the debut and lead single from his first album, Painted Desert Serenade (1993), but did not become a hit in continental Europe until 1994 and in the United Kingdom until 1995 (on its third release).
-The song was a top-10 hit in Austria, Denmark, the Netherlands, and New Zealand.
+"Jessie" is a song by American singer-songwriter Joshua Kadison, released in April 1993 by SBK Records as the debut and lead single from the singer's first album, Painted Desert Serenade (1993).
+The song was written by Kadison, and produced by Peter Van Hooke and Rod Argent.
+It did not become a hit in continental Europe until 1994 and in the United Kingdom until 1995.
+"Jessie" became a top-10 hit in Austria, Denmark, and the Netherlands.
+In the United States, it peaked at number 26 on both the Billboard Hot 100 and Cash Box Top 100 charts.
+The accompanying music video was directed by Piers Plowden, depicting Kadison playing on a piano in a desert landscape.

 Content

 The song describes the narrator's tumultuous relationship with a woman named Jessie.
-The person named Jessie in this song was rumoured to be Sarah Jessica Parker, with whom Kadison was involved at the time.
-This has never been confirmed, and it has also been pointed out that Parker has never been known to be called "Jessie" or own a cat named Moses.
-In a 2018 appearance on Andy Cohen's Watch What Happens Live, Sarah Jessica Parker was asked about the song, and whether it is about her, and she responded with surprise, saying "I don't know who that person is...
+The person named Jessie in this song was rumored to be Sarah Jessica Parker, but this has never been confirmed and, in a 2018 appearance on Andy Cohen's Watch What Happens Live, Sarah Jessica Parker was asked about the song, and whether it is about her, and she responded with surprise, saying "I don't know who that person is...
 I've never met this person...
 That never happened, to my recollection.
 I'm pretty clear about who I dated."
 In 1997, she married actor Matthew Broderick.
 In a 1994 interview with Los Angeles Times, Kadison told about the song, "It's a song that a lot of people can relate to.
 Everybody's heart has been broken by somebody they'll always love.
 That's what this song is about..
 It taps into a feeling that's buried in so many people."